gohugoio/hugo/content/en/content-management/shortcodes.md

 {{< vimeo 55073825 >}}

 {{% note %}}
-If you want to further customize the visual styling, add a `class` parameter when calling the shortcode.
+If you want to further customize the visual styling, add a `class` argument when calling the shortcode.
 The new `class` will be added to the `<div>` that wraps the `<iframe>` *and* will remove the inline styles.
-Note that you will need to call the `id` as a named parameter as well.
+Note that you will need to call the `id` as a named argument as well.
 You can also give the vimeo video a descriptive title with `title`.

 ```go
 {{</* vimeo id="146022717" class="my-vimeo-wrapper-class" title="My vimeo video" */>}}